 I can see him stiffen, and I quickly cut in, trying to defuse the tension, “How far down the river are we going?”

 “Well, it’s not really a ‘we.’”
-He glances at Alyssa as he continues to talk to me, “You’re the only one that I need to come with me.”
+He glances at Alyssa as he continues to talk to me, “You’re the only one that needs to come with me.”

-“You only want Carmen?”
+“You only want Carmen to go?”
 Beth asks, looking a bit hurt.

 Hombre sighs, leaning in to look at the clock, “I didn’t say you two can’t, but I only need Carmen to be there.”
-He looks at me, “It won’t take long.
-I promise.
-You still have a few hours until the show.
-At least, the worthwhile part of the show.”
-He says it softly, as if I have a choice, but I get the sense that I don’t.
-His posture is tense, rigid, and he seems anxious, despite his tone.
-It’s odd, for a moment I swear I see his irises shift color, little red and gold flakes appearing amongst the blue, but then it’s gone.
-Maybe it’s because I’m freaking myself out.
+He looks at me, “It won’t take long and I’m not going to do anything creepy.
+I just need your help.”
+He says it softly, but his posture is tense, rigid.
+He seems anxious.
+It’s odd, for a moment I swear I see his irises shift color, little violet and fuschia flakes appearing amongst the blue, but then they’re gone.
+Maybe I’m freaking myself out, imagining things.

 “You probably shouldn’t have warned me.”

 “Well, I didn’t tell you where, so you’ll have to guess.”
-I find myself analyzing him, trying to figure out what this is all about, still, and why he needs me to come with him.
+I find myself analyzing him, trying to figure out what this is all about and why he needs me to help, of all people.

-He frowns, “Stop looking at me like that.
-It’s creepy.
-Just come on, whoever’s also coming.”
+Hombre frowns, “Stop looking at me like that.
+You’re making me think I might be a serial killer and not know it.
+Just come on, whoever’s coming.”

-Hombre pulls away and slams the car door shut.
-He gestures for us to follow him, so I open my door and get out, rubbing my arms to get rid of my goose bumps.
+He pulls away and slams the car door shut, gesturing for us to follow him.
+I open my door and get out, rubbing my arms to get rid of my goose bumps.
 It doesn’t work.
 They want to stay.
 I’m not surprised when I turn around and find Beth’s crawled over the seat to follow me.
-I see Alyssa considering us and then she opens her door.
+I see Alyssa considering us and then she opens her door, too.

 Beth, now sliding out of the car, looks back at her, “I thought you’d want to do your homework.”

 “Why would I want to do that?
 I don’t trust him.
-I’d rather us be in a group.”
+I want to stay together.”

-“I think we’ll be fine,” I say, and, though I accompany it with a reassuring smile, I’m not quite sure I’m convinced yet.
-If I’m being honest, I’m actually glad both of them are coming with me.
+“I think we’ll be fine,” I say, and, though I accompany it with a reassuring smile, I’m not quite convinced.
+If I’m being honest, I’m glad both of them are coming with me.